 Board: 10’10 Glider

-Story: Running from the Storm
+Story: Running From The Storm

-Somewhere out in the middle of the Tasman we learned of a unique island we could stop and rest on our way back to mainland Australia.
+Somewhere out in the middle of the Tasman Sea we learned of a unique island where we could stop and rest on our way back to mainland Australia.
 The Tasman is a tricky sea with unpredictable conditions where even the most seasoned sailors can get pinched.

-A sailing journey none of us will soon forget!
+It was a sailing journey none of us will soon forget!

 Sailing Pro Tips:

-1. Sailors take warning of Capes and Horns
+1. Sailors take warning of Capes and Horns.

-3. If you wanna learn to tie a knot tie a lot
+3. If you wanna learn to tie a knot, tie a lot.

 Life on the Hook